Francis J. Heyden

-Early life
+Early life and education

 He was born in Buffalo, New York in 1907.
 His father was a pharmacist who died early as a result of a baseball injury.
 His mother left with him had his older a brother as teenagers.
 He graduated from Canisius High School in Buffalo. he attended Woodstock College in Maryland where he earned a A.B. degree in 1930, and a Master's in 1931.

-Entering the Jesuit Order

 He entered the Society of Jesus in 1924 directly after graduating from Canisius.

-Early Education

 After graduation from Woodstock College, he accepted an appointment at the Astronomical Division of the Manila Observatory in the Philippines where he served until 1934.

 He then returned to Woodstock and completed his theological studies and was ordained as a Jesuit priest in 1938.

 He entered Harvard University to complete a master's in Astronomy in 1942, and completed a Ph.D. in 1944.
 He was also a teaching fellow during that time, and did post-doctoral research with Cecilia Payne-Gaposchkin and Bart Bok.